podgito/DataTableMapper/README.md

 # DataTableMapper
 Map a DataTable to a class instance via `MapTo<T>()` extension method.
-The tables columns will automatically map to the class' properties by name.
-The property names can be overriden with aliases via Attributes.
+The table's columns will automatically map to the class' properties by name.
+There are some Attributes available for mapping to a column with a different name and for default values as well as converting one value to another before setting the property.

 #Nuget